UiharuKazari2008/SOS-Keychip/README.md

 * Prevention of offline data scraping

 ## Hardware
+**More than 2KB of RAM IS REQUIRED**<br/>
 Waveshare RP2040-GEEK<br>
 <img src="https://github.com/UiharuKazari2008/SOS-Keychip/blob/main/.resources/IMG_5948.jpg"/><br>
-or any generic RP2040/[Arduino USB Dongle](https://a.co/d/fG1uoK3)
+or any generic RP2040/Arduino<br/>
+**The SHA256 Implementation between the Arduino and other hardware may not be cross-compatible!
+Pick one hardware standard and stick with it**

-## Lifecycle
+## Keychip Lifecycle
 In order of operation
 1. Client opens serial port
 2. Client takes ownership of hardware and enters ready state
 3. Client requests firmware/crypto scheme versions
+4. Client switches Keychip to Level 1 (Cycling Key Encrypted Mode)
-4. Client mounts disk and prepares BitLocker unlock request
+5. Client mounts disk and prepares BitLocker unlock request
-5. Client requests disk password with ID and IV
+6. Client requests disk password with ID and IV
-6. Keychip replys with disk password
+7. Keychip replys with disk password
-7. Client uses password to unlock disk
+8. Client uses password to unlock disk
-8. Repeat step 3 until all disks are ready
+9. Repeat step 3 until all disks are ready
-9. Client requests full Keychip ID
+10. Client requests full Keychip ID
-10. Client injects KID into deamon
+11. Client injects KID into deamon
-11. Client starts application and continues to ping keychip
+12. Client starts application and continues to ping keychip
     * If hardware is removed application will terminate and will panic eject all media
     * In RO setup, when cabinet is powered off (Steps 12 and beyond are not done) keychip should show RESET_OK when powered on
-12. Waits for application to be terminated
+13. Waits for application to be terminated
-13. Disks are locked and unmounted
+14. Disks are locked and unmounted
-14. Keychip is locked and placed in a offline state
+15. Keychip is locked and placed in a offline state

+## Updates in Firmware 2.0
+* Keychip operations are split with Level 0 and Level 1
+* Level 1 operations use CMAK cycling key encryption and every message has a new key attached and must be used for the next command
+* Level 1 keys can be reset using a update operation if the keychip client must be temporarily paused

 ## Setup
 0. Download the latest executables (and VHD Images if this is your first time)